13 Florida Foods In St. Augustine

 2 large cans of tomatoes

-¼ teaspoon each of thyme, allspice, salt and cayenne pepper
+¼ teaspoon each of thyme, salt, and pepper

 Another Florida food that serves the masses of locals and visitors in Florida is barbeque (also known as barbecue, BBQ, or Bar-B-Q).
 Barbeque styles in America vary from region to region depending on the type of wood available to cook with, the different sauces used to marinate meats, and species of cattle, hog, and other livestock used for meat.